markkorput/pyStereoVision/README.md

 ```

 ## Calibrate camera (2 videos -> preview)
+The x and y specify the number of columns and rows spectively of the chessboard (that should appear in the video)
 ```
 python -m SV.calibrate -v saved-media/test2.avi -d 0.25 -x 9 -y 6
 ```